 Just a 2-hour drive from Manila (via SLEX Calamba Exit), the Seven Lakes of San Pablo is one of the must-visit summer destinations for people who love nature and adventure.
 You can go sightseeing, biking, swimming, rafting, trekking, and more.
 Take Insta-worthy shots as well!

-There’s a hidden gem in Zambales that’s accessible from Manila for 3 to 4 hours (via NLEX and SCTEX): the captivating beach in Liwliwa.
-It’s got waves powerful enough for surfing.
-When the water is tranquil, you can either swim or just take a long walk and marvel at the stunning sunrise or sunset.
-Don’t forget to try the silog meal at Ate Fely’s and delicious shakes at Mommy Phoebe’s.
+There's a hidden gem in Zambales that's accessible from Manila for 3 to 4 hours (via NLEX and SCTEX): the captivating beach in Liwliwa.
+It's got waves powerful enough for surfing.
+When the water's tranquil, you can either swim or just take a long walk and marvel at the stunning sunrise or sunset.
+Don't forget to try the local food and drinks as well!

 Traveled to Tagaytay a gazillion times already?
 Time to explore other exciting summer destinations in Cavite!

 In just 2 to 3 hours, you can get to Katungkulan Beach Resort, formerly called Boracay de Cavite because of its fine white sand.
 Because it's inside a military base, the resort implements quite many restrictions (no bonfire, no littering, no overnight stay, etc.).

 There are also nearby tourist attractions for your side trips, such as the Maragondon Church and Aguinaldo Shrine in Kawit.

 Katungkulan Beach Resort location: General Gregorio Lim Marine Base, Sitio Calumpang, Sapang 1, Ternate, Cavite (via CAVITEX)